OSVTAC/OSVTAC.github.io/meetings/2018-05-09/minutes.md

-Mr. Adam Wojcieh commented that the committee could simply provide links to existing definitions, and that it wasn’t necessary to come up with their own definitino.
+Mr. Adam Wojcieh commented that the committee could simply provide links to existing definitions, and that it wasn’t necessary to come up with their own definition.
 Also, it means different things depending on the subject (e.g. software or hardware).